 Even a small, individual act of kindness can “ripple out” into something significant for kids that are facing challenges nobody ever wants to face.
 One person’s donation, no matter how small, can combine with others to bring comfort and positive change to a family facing unimaginable challenges after their child has been diagnosed with a critical illness.
-Ripple to River will highlight one Maine-based organization each month that focuses on supporting these children.
+Ripple to River highlights Maine-based organizations that focus on supporting these children.

 The Center for Grieving Children is a nonprofit organization that provides a safe space, loving peer support, outreach, and education to grieving children, teens, families and the community.
-With locations in Portland and Sanford, we provide completely free-of-charge services for children, teens, young adults, and their family members throughout southern Maine.
+With locations in Portland and Sanford, and online, they provide completely free-of-charge services for children, teens, young adults, and their family members throughout southern Maine.